 To create a node, you have to use the addNode method.
 There is no other method.
-However, the last parameter is optional.
+The last parameter of the Node constructor is optional.
 For instance, to create the first node, you could have written:

 '''

-node1 = flow.addNode(40, 40, 80, 80);
+node1 = new Node(flow, 40, 40, 80, 80);

+flow.addNode(node1);

 node1.Text = "First node";

 '''

 To create a link, you have to use the addLink method.
 There is no other method.
-However, the third parameter is optional.
+Only the three first parameters are mandatory for the Link constructor.
 For instance, to create the first link, you could have written: